Skip to content

 In addition to the system upgrades, several changes have been made to the user software environment which may impact user workflows.

-Older versions of the Cray PE (older than 23.12) are deprecated as they are incompatible with the upgraded system stack.
+Older versions of the Cray PE (older than 23.12) are deprecated as they are incompatible with the upgraded system stack and are no longer available for use.

 Datascience Anaconda Module Updates